EAimTY/tuic/README.md

 ## Design

 TUIC was designed on the basis of the QUIC protocol from the very beginning.
 It can make full use of the advantages brought by QUIC.
+You can find more information about the TUIC protocol [here](https://github.com/EAimTY/tuic/tree/master/protocol).

 A typical TUIC connection procedure could like: